-St. Jude Medical Inc. (STJ)’s recalled Riata wires, used to connect life-saving defibrillators to the heart, can short circuit, a defect that may have led to 22 deaths, researchers said.
+St. Jude Medical Inc. (STJ:US)’s recalled Riata wires, used to connect life-saving defibrillators to the heart, can short circuit, a defect that may have led to 22 deaths, researchers said.

 St. Jude, based in St. Paul, Minnesota, stopped selling the wires, known as leads, in December 2010 and recalled them a year later amid reports that they could break through the insulation coating and fail to work properly.
 The deaths weren’t caused by the flaw, known as externalized conductors, Hauser said.
 The wires remain in about 79,000 patients.

 Riata and Riata ST wires “are prone to high-voltage failures that have resulted in death,” according to the study to be published in the journal Heart Rhythm that was obtained by Bloomberg News and confirmed by Hauser.
 “These failures appear to be caused by insulation defects that resulted in short- circuiting between high-voltage components.”

 Abrasion-related issues with defibrillator wires like Riata that are insulated with silicone are known to cause failure and patient harm, said Amy Jo Meyer, a St. Jude spokeswoman, in an e-mail.
 The risk is documented in medical literature and is tied to a failure rate ranging from 3 percent to 10 percent, she said.
 The information was included in a December 2010 letter the company sent to physicians, she said.